 Extensive Resource Handbook

-Each participant will receive an extensive resource handbook specifically designed for this seminar.
+Each participant will receive an extensive resource handbook designed specifically for this seminar by Bonnie Kunzel.
 The handbook includes:

 Meet and Share